...Starting with first principles

 EXECUTIVE SUMMARY

-Investment professional with over eight years experience in stock investments and seven years of experience in real estate investments.
+Investment/project analysis professional with ten years experience in stock investments and nine years of experience in real estate investments.
 Strong results in uncovering inside sources, modeling business plans, and identifying strategic advantages and catalytic events.
 Uncovered numerous inefficiently priced small to large cap companies capable of sustained growth in diverse sectors.
 Advanced training in public affairs.
 Skilled financial educator.
-Continually strive to become more automated, for example, learned enough Dreamweaver MX to create and maintain own web site and installed NetMeeting capability on laptop.
+Continually strive to become more automated, for example, develop own web sites.

 EDUCATION